ots22/gpf/README.md

 GPF is a small Fortran library for Gaussian process regression.
-It currently implements value predictions with dense Gaussian processes, and projected-process approximate Gaussian processes (described here).
+It currently implements value predictions with dense Gaussian processes, and projected-process approximate Gaussian processes (described by [Rasmussen and Williams, 2006, chapter 8](www.gaussianprocess.org/gpml/chapters/RW8.pdf)).

 ## Installation (Linux)